Frequently Asked Questions

 7. What is a Leadership Lab?

-The leadership laboratory is focused on providing hands-on leadership and discipline development.
+The leadership laboratory (LLAB) is focused on providing hands-on leadership and discipline development.
 The freshman and sophomore years focus on military skills training such as uniform wear and marching, Group Leadership Problems and Physical Fitness Training.
 The lab is one credit each semester.

 8. What are the extracurricular activities?

 Apart from the curriculum, there are lots of extracurricular clubs available to all University of Florida students.
-Check out the various clubs - Billy Mitchell Drill Team and Arnold Air Society.
+Check out the various clubs (Billy Mitchell Drill Team and Arnold Air Society).

 10. I am interested in joining Air Force ROTC Detachment 150.
 What is my next step?
 Whom should I contact?